AbbyHumphreys/Caravansy/README.md

 **[Am I Reponsive](https://ui.dev/amiresponsive)** - was used to create the first image in the readme file to show the responsiveness of the website.

+**[Swift Caravan Details](https://www.swiftholidayhomes.co.uk/)** - Swift caravan images and text taken from this website for educational purposes only

+**[Willerby Caravan Details](https://www.willerby.com/)** - Willerby caravan images and text taken from this website for educational purposes only

+**[Delta Caravan Details](https://www.deltacaravans.co.uk/index.html)** - Delta caravan images and text taken from this website for educational purposes only

 All other text and coding was created by myself.